bryandugan/bryan-dugan/content/posts/RunCloud config for Craft CMS/Runcloud config for Craft CMS.md

 Remove the following functions from the list to enable them, as they are needed for Craft CMS to run properly.
 If your Craft site is having any issues with running or are getting multiple server errors while navigating the Admin panel, be sure to check these settings.

-- `proc_open` — Plugin Store operations and sending Emails
+-   `proc_open` — Plugin Store operations and sending Emails.
-- `proc_close` — Plugin Store operations and sending Emails
+-   `proc_close` — Plugin Store operations and sending Emails.
-- `proc_terminate` — Plugin Store operations and sending Emails
+-   `proc_terminate` — Plugin Store operations and sending Emails.
 -   `ignore_user_abort` — Native web-based queue runner.
+-   `set_time_limit` — Optional function that Craft uses to limit max execution time.

 ### max_execution_time